mathewgomas-alfred/mathewgomas.io/reference_manual/tools/assistant.rst

 .. versionadded:: 4.1

 Custom Color:
    Custom color allows you to set a color and opacity per assistant, allowing for different colors on an assistant.
-To use this functionality, first 'select' an assistant by tapping it's move widget.
+To use this functionality, first 'select' an assistant by tapping its move widget.
 Then go to the tool options docker to see the :guilabel:`Custom Color` check box.
 Check that, and then use the opacity and color buttons to pick either for this particular assistant.